hk-kaden-kim/os-ovr-loss-weighted/README.md

 # OpenSet OvR Model with Loss Weighting

-This repository has an implementation of experiments performed in the master thesis "Improved Losses for One-vs-Rest Classifiers in Open-Set Problems" by Hyeongkyun Kim at AIML Group at University of Zürich in 2024.
+This repository has an implementation of experiments performed in the master thesis "Improved Losses for One-vs-Rest Classifiers in Open-Set Problems" by Hyeongkyun Kim at AIML Group at the University of Zürich in 2024.
 You can find a paper in [here](sdf).

 ```
 @mastersthesis{kim2024opensetovr,